juliegruson/Java-debugging/README.md

 ### Calculate the Saddle Size of a Dragon in the Current Year

-`./gradlew run`
+`./gradlew bootRun`

+This will start the web application.

-This will default to the current year and provide you with an appopriate estimate.
+* Visit http://localhost:9999/dragon/size to see an estimate for the current year

-### Calculate the Saddle Size of a Dragon in ANY year

-You can pass any year to gradlew command using *--args <yyyymmdd>* Eg.

-`./gradlew run --args 2019`

-This will return the saddle size in the year 2019
+* Visit http://localhost:9999/dragon/size/year/2019 to see an estimate for 2019.
+Replace the year as appropriate.